top of page

 Working with Wally Wilson, Don and Wally sold Sphere consoles as a line of custom and semi-custom recording consoles.
 Don hired Ed Reichenbach to design and build the transformers for the Sphere consoles.
 Reichenbach transformers had previously been installed in Electrodyne consoles as well as other top equipment manufacturers of the time such as Altec, Langevin and later Quad Eight.

 It is estimated that a total of 53 Sphere consoles were ever built with 42 of them being either the Eclipse Type A or Type B design.
-Artists such as Ronny Milsap, The Judds and Hank Snow purchased Sphere consoles and Sphere consoles were installed at some of the most famous studios at the time such as Sigma Sound, Columbia Recording in Nashville, Kendun Recorders in Burbank, and Creative Workshop in Nashville.
+Artists such as Ronny Milsap, The Judds and Hank Snow purchased Sphere consoles and Spheres were installed at some of the most famous studios at the time such as Sigma Sound, Columbia Recording in Nashville, Kendun Recorders in Burbank, and Creative Workshop in Nashville.
 Creative Workshop is still using their custom Sphere Eclipse A built in 1975 to this day.

 The history of our Sphere Eclipse starts at 1922 Piedmont Circle in Atlanta GA were it was first installed in Doppler Recording Studios in 1978.
 Many legendary artists were recorded and mixed with this very console during its long tenure at Doppler.

-From Doppler, the desk was purchased by John Kelton and went into the Nashville studio of producer Mark Nevers.
+From Doppler, the console was purchased by John Kelton and went into the Nashville studio of producer Mark Nevers.
 It was featured in the November 2004 Sound on Sound article interviewing Mark on his work with Lambchop, Bonnie "Prince" Billy, Calexico and Silver Jews.
 In the interview Mark comments on the Sphere saying:

 "...It's got the top, it's got the bottom — a Neve to me is mushy on the bottom and an API doesn't have any bottom, but a Sphere is like both of them combined, with a hard bottom and a good top."